 Food and Drink in the Park.

-Plenty of it, all suitably junky!
+Plenty of food available inside the Legoland Malaysia park, all suitably junky!
 Cheesy potato wedges are my guilty pleasure.
 The park sells Ribena, lots of it, I haven’t had Ribena in years and the kids had never tried it.
 So good!
 They also had decent coffee, another one of my pleasures in life.

 We Did Some School While We Were There

-We love a bit of extra education!
-One of the most brilliant features of the park is the 45 minute robot programming classes at Lego Mindstorms.
-You have to sign your child up for the classes in advance ( for us this was only 15 minutes).
-The classes are supposed to be for children over 8 years old, they get a lesson, in English, in computer programming and building robots.
+We love a bit of extra education.
+One of the most brilliant features of the park is the 45-minute robot programming classes at Lego Mindstorms.
+You have to sign your child up for the classes in advance ( for us this was only 15 minutes ahead).
+The classes are supposed to be for children over 8 years old.
+The kids get a lesson, in English, in computer programming and building robots.